History of subatomic physics: From atoms to nucleons

-The state of electromagnetic theory
+Electromagnetic theory

 Throughout the 1800s scientists explored many phenomena of electricity and magnetism, culminating in an accurate theory by James Clerk Maxwell.
 This theory was a continuous field model developed around the ideas of luminiferous aether.
 When no experiment could produce evidence of such an ether, and in view of the growing evidence supporting the atomic model, Hendrik Antoon Lorentz developed a theory of electromagnetism based on "ions" that reproduced Maxwell's model.

-The Electron
+Discovery of the electron

 The electron was discovered between 1879 and 1897 in works of William Crookes, Arthur Schuster, J. J. Thomson, and other physicists; its charge was carefully measured by Robert Andrews Millikan and Harvey Fletcher in their oil drop experiment of 1909.
 Physicists theorized that negatively charged electrons are constituent part of "atoms", along with some (yet unknown) positively charged substance, and it was later confirmed.
 Electron became the first elementary, truly fundamental particle discovered.